Choosing a Registered Agent for your Washington LLC

 Before starting a Washington LLC by filing your Certificate of Formation with the Secretary of State, you need to choose a Registered Agent for your Washington LLC.

-A Registered Agent in Washington is a person or company who agrees to accept legal mail (known as “service of process”) on behalf of your LLC in case your business gets sued.
+A Registered Agent in Washington is an individual or business entity who accepts legal mail (known as “Service of Process“) on behalf of your LLC in case your business gets sued.

 As per RCW 25.15.021, your LLC’s Registered Agent must have a physical street address located in Washington.

 A Washington Registered Agent address may not be one of the following: